KVSlab/morphMan/docs/source/manipulate_area.rst

  * ``stenosis``: Create or remove a `stenosis <https://en.wikipedia.org/wiki/Stenosis>`_.
  * ``area``: Inflation or deflation of a vessel.

-It is easy to extend :meth:`manipulate_area.area_variations` with new features.
+It is easy to extend :meth:`manipulate_area.get_factor` with new features.
 Please make a pull request with changes, or create an issue suggesting an enhancement, and we will look into it.

 .. _area_variations: